yushiangfu/study-notes/01-process.md

 ## <a name="task-states"></a> Task States

-When a task is created but not yet added into any run queue, its has the state NEW.
+When a task is created but not yet added to any run queue, it is NEW.
-Once positioned in a run queue or selected to be run on CPU, state turns to RUNNING.
+Once positioned in a run queue or selected to be run on CPU, the state turns to the RUNNING.
-If read or write operation involves longer waiting time, the task will temporarily wait in a queue with state set to INTERRUPTIBLE, UNINTERRUPTIBLE, or KILLABLE.
+If operations involve a longer waiting time, the task will temporarily wait in a queue with the task state set INTERRUPTIBLE, UNINTERRUPTIBLE, or KILLABLE.

 - STATE_INTERRUPTIBLE: can receive signal
 - STATE_UNINTERRUPTIBLE: can't receive signal
 - STATE_KILLABLE: can receive 'kill' signal only